 - 1. On or before April 15, the Eureka County Commission and the District Board file a tentative budget with the Nevada Department of Taxation for all funds for the fiscal year beginning the following July 1.
 The tentative budget is prepared by fund, function and department and includes proposed expenditures and the means of financing them. - 2.
-Public budget hearings on the tentative budget must be held by the governing body not sooner than the third Monday in May and not later than the last day in May to obtain taxpayer comments.

-- 3. Prior to June 1, the Board/Commission indicates changes, if any, to be made to the tentative budget and adopts a final budget by a majority vote of the Board/Commissioners.
+Public budget hearings on the tentative budget are held in May to obtain taxpayer comments. - 3.
+Prior to June 1, the Board/Commission indicates changes, if any, to be made to the tentative budget and adopts a final budget by a majority vote of the Board/Commissioners.
 The final budget must then be forwarded to the Nevada Department of Taxation for final approval.
 The above dates may be adjusted as necessary during legislative years. - 4.
 Formal budgetary integration in the financial records of all funds is employed to enhance management control during the year, however encumbrance accounting is not utilized.
 All appropriations lapse at the end of the fiscal year. - 5.
-The appropriated budget amounts may be transferred between functions, funds, or contingency accounts if the transfer does not increase the total appropriations for fiscal year amounts subject to advisement of the Board of Trustees at the next subsequent meeting and must be recorded in the minutes of the meeting.
-Budget augmentations and amendments in excess of original budgetary amounts require prior approval of the Eureka County Commission and the District Board of Trustees, following a scheduled and noticed public hearing. - 6.
+The appropriated budget amounts may be transferred between functions, funds, or contingency accounts if the transfer does not increase the total appropriations for fiscal year amounts subject to advisement of the Board of Directors at the next subsequent meeting and must be recorded in the minutes of the meeting.
+Budget augmentations and amendments in excess of original budgetary amounts require prior approval of the Eureka County Commission and the District Board of Directors, following a scheduled and noticed public hearing. - 6.
 Budgets for all funds are adopted on a basis consistent with accounting principles generally accepted in the United States of America (GAAP).
 Budgeted amounts reflect budget amendments made during the year in accordance with the above procedures. - 7.
 In accordance with state statute, actual expenditures may not exceed budgetary appropriations of the various functions of the individual governmental funds, except for bond repayments, short-term financing repayment and any other long-term contract expressly authorized by law, and certain other items specified in NRS 354.626.